adi01112000/Just-Java/README.md

 Just Java Sample App
 ===================================

-Begineer friendly to get started with Android Studio.
 This app displays an order form for coffee.
 Used in the Udacity Android for Beginners course.

 Pre-requisites